Automation Tab

 Figure 1

 The Action Wizard button.
 Click this to easily and quickly create a preset action from prompts, with no manual action editing needed.
 You can also re-add the default actions back into the app using this button.
+Note: If you want an action to be created inside a specific group (item F), then you need to be in that group before clicking this button.

 Creates a new blank action, or permanently deletes the selected actions in the Action list (item S).
+Note: If you want an action to be created inside a specific group (item F), then you need to be in that group before clicking this button.

 Renames the selected action in the Action list (item S).
 You can also press the [F2] key when an action is selected.